 Your industry may or may not be affected by sites like these, but they do highlight one very important piece of They Ask, You Answer’s Big 5 content topics:

-Your buyer wants to compare things, and they don’t want to make the wrong decision.
+Your buyers want to compare things, and they don’t want to make the wrong decision.
 They want to know about your competitors, and they want an unbiased take.

-For many organizations, that’s way too radical to even consider.
-Therein lies the opportunity for a They Ask, You Answer organization, and why so many who have embraced this principle (of obsessing over a buyer's concerns) have been so successful.
+For many organizations, the prospect of candid, unbiased content is way too radical to even consider.
+Therein lies the opportunity for a They Ask, You Answer organization, and why so many who have embraced the principle of obsessing over a buyer's concerns have been so successful.

-But, putting the principles of They Ask, You Answer in practice ourselves and taking the time to answer this frequently asked question has created an incredible opportunity for building trust with our customers and making a direct argument for what sets us apart.
+However, putting the principles of They Ask, You Answer into practice ourselves and taking the time to answer this frequently asked question has created an incredible opportunity for building trust with our customers and making a direct, unbiased argument for what sets us apart.

 B2B organizations are in the business of trust, just like everyone else

-There is one thing that binds us all together, whether we’re a product or service company, B2B or B2C, local or international, large or small: We’re all in the business of trust.
+There is one thing that binds all businesses together, whether we’re a product or service company, B2B or B2C, local or international, large or small: we’re all in the business of trust.